Skip to content

 Icon State Description

-Screenshot Pending The credential has been submitted but has not yet been received by NodeZero.
+Pending icon Pending The credential has been submitted but has not yet been received by NodeZero.
 This state may occur when a pentest first begins until the ephemeral infrastructure is fully deployed.

-Screenshot Received The credential has been received by NodeZero.
+Received icon Received The credential has been received by NodeZero.
 If NodeZero has attempted to use the credential but authentication was unsuccessful, it will remain in the Received state.

-Screenshot Confirmed The credential has been used by NodeZero to successfully authenticate within the target environment.
+Confirmed icon Confirmed The credential has been used by NodeZero to successfully authenticate within the target environment.

 Tip